YendluriChandana/EXPERIMENT-07-CONFIGURING-NETWORK-SERVER-FOR-CONNECTING-GATEWAY-AND-END-NODE-/README.md

+## NAME: YENDLURI CHANDANA
+## REG NO: 212223100063

- ### EXPERIMENT -07 CONFIGURING NETWORK SERVER FOR CONNECTING GATEWAY AND END NODE
+ # EXPERIMENT -07 CONFIGURING NETWORK SERVER FOR CONNECTING GATEWAY AND END NODE

 ## Aim: To  configure  the Network server and end device for traferring data on the network
 ## Components required: end node stm 32 development kit , dragino LPS8, network server